MicrosoftDocs/SupportArticles-docs/support/dynamics-365/commerce/order-management/Troubleshooting-Online-Order-Transaction-Creation.md

 ---
 # The following provides guidance on how to troubleshoot the Online store transaction creation process

 After a transaction is created on an Ecommerce website it is pulled back to Commerce HQ via the P-job.
-However for that transaction to become a Sales Order inside Commerce HQ the Synchronize Orders process also needs to be executed.
-The Synchronize Order process can fail for a number of reasons, the following articles lists some of the most common causes.
+However, for that transaction to become a Sales Order inside Commerce HQ the Synchronize Orders process also needs to be executed.
+The Synchronize Order process can fail for multiple reasons, the following article lists some of the most common causes.

 ## Prerequisites
-1) Confirm the Upload sessions are showing as applied in (Retail and Commerce > Inquiries and reports > Commerce data Exchange > Upload Sessions)
+1) Confirm the Upload sessions are showing as applied in (**Retail and Commerce > Inquiries and reports > Commerce data Exchange > Upload Sessions**)
-2) Make sure you recently ran the Synchronize Orders (Retail and Commerce > Retail and Commerce IT > Synchronize Orders)
+2) Make sure you recently ran the Synchronize Orders (**Retail and Commerce > Retail and Commerce IT > Synchronize Orders**)

 ## Troubleshooting check list